CEDL2017/homework3-policy-gradient/report.md

 #### 1-3.
 Why baseline won't introduce bias

-The idea is that we want to **reduce the variance** but we **don't want to change the expectation result**.(Described in the **Basic Idea Part** above, which the surrogate loss is actually the result of taking the expectation of log(pi)*q(s,a)).
+Our goal is to **reduce the variance** but we **don't want to change the expectation result**.(Described in the **Basic Idea Part** above, which the surrogate loss is actually the result of taking the expectation of log(pi)*q(s,a)).
 If the baseline function can remain the expectation in the same value, then we can comfirm that by substracting the baseline from the policy gradient, we can not only reduce variance but also make sure the bias didn't increase.
 In other words, we want to see the following equation: </br></br>
 ![baseline](https://latex.codecogs.com/gif.latex?%5Cnabla_%5Ctheta%20L%28%5Ctheta%29%20%3D%20E_%7B%5Cpi_%5Ctheta%7D%5B%5Cnabla_%5Ctheta%20log%5Cpi_%5Ctheta%28s%2C%20a%29%20*%20R%5D%20%3D%20E_%7B%5Cpi_%5Ctheta%7D%5B%5Cnabla_%5Ctheta%20log%5Cpi_%5Ctheta%28s%2C%20a%29%20*%20%28R%20-%20B%28s%29%29%5D)

 which B(s) is the baseline function.
 The proof is as follows:</br></br>